VioTheThing/Installing-Debian-for-ARCH/README.md

 #      METHOD 2
 > [!NOTE]
->  Let's assume the Debian package hasn't been repackaged as an Arch package in AUR yet.
+>  Let's assume the Debian package hasn't been repackaged as an .PKG in AUR yet.

 > [!IMPORTANT]
 > While there is nothing bad that can **HARM** your computer using this Method, I cannot guarantee that this will work 100%.